cameronapak/freedom-stack/README.md

 # WIP: Astwoah Stack

-An opinionated stack that is the simplest and funnest web development experience.
+An approachable and simple web stack, based on Astro.
 (Very similar to the [AHA stack](https://ahastack.dev/).)

 ## Stack